 Malaria occurs in many tropical and sub-tropical areas of the world, particularly sub-Saharan Africa, Southeast Asia, the Middle East, and Central and South America.
-It is estimated that nearly half of the world's population lives in a malaria area and nearly half a billion cases of malaria occur each year.
+It is estimated that nearly half of the world's population lives in a malaria area, and each year, millions of malaria cases occur worldwide.

-Although malaria occurred naturally in parts of the United States, including California, until the mid 20th Century, today over 99 percent of the malaria cases diagnosed in U.S. residents are acquired during travel to other countries.
-Approximately 1,200 cases of malaria are diagnosed in the United States each year.
+Although malaria occurred naturally in parts of the United States (including California) until the mid-1900s, most malaria cases in the U.S. today are diagnosed in people who were infected while traveling in other countries where malaria is common.
+About 2,000 cases of malaria are reported in the United States each year.